ianjchadwick/HealthMonitorApp/README.md

 ## Modules

+### Queueing System
+Added a basic queueing system file in api_queue.py that uses the queue and threading libraries to run multiple threads for each of the items on the queue.
+The current implementation requires the queue to have tuples with two elements; a function as the first element and the parameter as the second element.
+The worker function will the print: the name of the thread, the function that was passed to the worker and the start time.
+Then it will run the function with the parameter and finally print out: the name of the thread, the function that was passed to the worker, and the end time.
+Once all the items in the queue are completed it will exit.

 ### RESTful API
 The RESTful API is deployed to AWS Elastic Beanstalk.
 How to use and specific calls to the API are detailed under each sub-module's section.